DCS-training/DCS-training.github.io/index.md

 </head>
 <body>
     <h1>Our GitHub Repositories</h1>
-    <p>All the material that we have prepared for our Training Programme is hosted in our <a href="https://github.com/DCS-training">GitHub Repository</a>.
+    <p>All the material that we have prepared for our Training Programme is hosted in our <a href="https://github.com/DCS-training" target="_blank">GitHub Repository</a>.
 There are currently almost 80 repositories developped in the last 4 years.
 Each repository will contain a <strong>readme.md</strong> with instructions on their content and how to use them.
 You can search directly among the repositories using the Search tools at the bottom of this page.
 To facilitate self-learning we have also created a series of more self-contained tutorials that you can find below divided by topics.</p>
     <h2>Tutorials</h2>
         <div class="row">
         <div class="column">
         <h4>Good Practices of Digital Research</h4>
         <img src="https://www.cdcs.ed.ac.uk/files/2023-10/Group%20in%20workshop.png" alt="Image 1">
         <ul>
-           <li><a href="Tutorials/SPSSTutorial.html">Make your Statistical Analysis Reproducible (From SPSS to R)</a></li>
+           <li><a href="Tutorials/SPSSTutorial.html" target="_blank">Make your Statistical Analysis Reproducible (From SPSS to R)</a></li>
-           <li><a href="Tutorials/ShinyApps.html">Share your research Results with Interactive Applications (SHINY)</a></li>
+           <li><a href="Tutorials/ShinyApps.html" target="_blank">Share your research Results with Interactive Applications (SHINY)</a></li>
            <li>More to Come Soon</li>
         </ul>
         </div>